Politicians & Agendas

 XV Riigikogu, VI Session, Plenary Sitting

-First Reading of the Bill on Amendments to the Motor Vehicle Tax Act (625 SE)
+First Reading of the Draft Act on Amendments to the Cybersecurity Act and Other Acts (Transposition of the Cybersecurity 2 Directive) (Bill 739 SE)

 1 speeches by this politician